CMU-Perceptual-Computing-Lab/openpose/README.md

 - [**OpenPose training code**](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train)
 - [**OpenPose foot dataset**](https://cmu-perceptual-computing-lab.github.io/foot_keypoint_dataset/)
 - [**OpenPose Unity Plugin**](https://github.com/CMU-Perceptual-Computing-Lab/openpose_unity_plugin)
-- OpenPose papers published in [**IEEE TPAMI** and **CVPR**](#citation).
-[Cite them](#citation) in your publications if it helps your research!
+- OpenPose papers published in **IEEE TPAMI and CVPR**.
+Cite them in your publications if OpenPose helps your research!
+(Links and more details in the [Citation](#citation) section below).

 ## Installation
-If you want to use OpenPose without compiling or writing any code, simply [download and use the latest Windows portable version of OpenPose](doc/installation/0_index.md#windows-portable-demo)!
-Otherwise, you can also [build OpenPose from source](doc/installation/0_index.md#compiling-and-running-openpose-from-source).
+If you want to use OpenPose without installing or writing any code, simply [download and use the latest Windows portable version of OpenPose](doc/installation/0_index.md#windows-portable-demo)!

-See [doc/installation/0_index.md](doc/installation/0_index.md) for more details.
+Otherwise, you could [build OpenPose from source](doc/installation/0_index.md#compiling-and-running-openpose-from-source).
+See the [installation doc](doc/installation/0_index.md) for all the alternatives.

-## Quick Start
+## Quick Start Overview
-Most users do not need to know C++ or Python, they can simply use the OpenPose Demo in their command-line tool (e.g., PowerShell/Terminal).
-E.g., this would run OpenPose on the webcam and display the body keypoints:
+Simply use the OpenPose Demo from your favorite command-line tool (e.g., Windows PowerShell or Ubuntu Terminal).
+E.g., this example runs OpenPose on your webcam and displays the body keypoints:
 ```
 # Ubuntu
 ./build/examples/openpose/openpose.bin